Stop! Your Lease Extension in Burton Bradstock Could Be FREE

 If you are facing a significant premium because your lease in Burton Bradstock has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Why you should start your Burton Bradstock lease extension today:
+Why you should commence your Burton Bradstock lease extension today:

 A Burton Bradstock lease depreciates with the years remaining on the lease.

-It is generally considered that a residential leasehold with over 100 years remaining is worth approximately the same as a freehold.
-Where an additional ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.
+It is generally considered that a property with more than 100 years remaining is worth approximately the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years ahead.

 Lender Requirement

-Trailing unsuccessful discussions with the landlord of her purpose-built apartment in Burton Bradstock, Sian initiated the lease extension process just as her lease was coming close to the crucial 80-year mark.
-The lease extension completed in March 2008.
-The landlord’s charges were restricted to below 650 pounds.
+Trailing unsuccessful negotiations with the freeholder of her studio apartment in Burton Bradstock, Danielle started the lease extension process just as her lease was nearing the critical 80-year deadline.
+The legal work was finalised in September 2012.
+The landlord’s fees were negotiated to below 550 GBP.

 Burton Bradstock case: